avajs/eslint-plugin-ava/docs/rules/no-async-fn-without-await.md

 # ava/no-async-fn-without-await

-📝 Ensure that async tests use `await`.
+📝 Require async tests to use `await`.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/avajs/eslint-plugin-ava#recommended-config).

+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).

 <!-- end auto-generated rule header -->